All Episodes

 You know, it was just unbelievable.

-Well, I I think I think one of the reasons that we're starting to see a little bit more pointed reporting from the drive-by is about Mrs. Clinton.
+Well, I think one of the reasons that we're starting to see a little bit more pointed reporting from the drive-bys about Mrs. Clinton, as I mentioned last week, Ron Fournier had this piece called Good Hillary, Bad Hillary.

 And it was one of the toughest pieces on Bill Clinton I've ever seen.

-It get it quoted him uh uh as as a hypocrite.
+It quoted him as a hypocrite.

-And uh they're gonna go back and they'll continue to be whores when it's all said and done, because they're liberal Democrats themselves in the drive-by media, and they're not gonna support a Republican at any point in time for the presidency.
+And they're going to go back and they'll continue to be whores when it's all said and done because they're liberal Democrats themselves in the drive-by media.

-It's like ninety percent.
+It's like 90%.

 And the act is not answering a question.